Sandusky’s son awaits hearing on child sex abuse allegations

 “This girl was mature beyond her years, and smart beyond her years, and certainly not vulnerable to the kind of grooming that predators tend to use,” he said.

-Prosecutors allege Jeffrey Sandusky sought oral sex from a second girl, “Victim 2,” in 2013.
+Prosecutors allege Jeffrey Sandusky sought oral sex from a second girl in 2013.
 She was 15 years old at the time.

 Jerry Sandusky is serving a lengthy prison sentence for sexual abuse of 10 boys, maintains he was wrongly convicted and is appealing.